ir-nlp-csui/sampiran/README.md

-# XXX: An Indonesian Pantun Dataset
+# Sampiran: An Indonesian Pantun Dataset

 ## Summary

-XXX is a dataset for ..
+Sampiran is a dataset for ..

 ## Dataset Split